hopplajs/hoppla/README.md

   excludeGlobs: [ '**/tmp', 'TODOS.md' ]

   // Files matching these globs will not be parsed with EJS
+  // By default only files suffixed with ".hop.ejs" are parsed with EJS!
   rawGlobs: [ '**/*.png', '**/*.zip' ]

   // Custom javascript which will be executed at the start of hoppla, before the template files will be copied from the tmp directory to the destination